 Nguyen described the dead lizard as “dry, dark brown and black” and “smaller than a finger”, similar to that in the photos posted on Facebook by Thai national Jane Holloway last Saturday (29 December), who made her purchase at a supermarket in Bangkok.

 Nguyen posted a photo of the lizard on Facebook on 30 August, though his post did not go viral like Holloway’s.
-Staff from Irvins Salted Egg contacted Nguyen on seeing the photo and offered him a free bag in exchange.
+Staff from Irvins Salted Egg contacted Nguyen on seeing the photo and offered him a free product in exchange.

 In response, Nguyen gave the company his brother’s email address.
 On 31 August, CEO Gunawan, who is an Indonesia-born Singapore resident, emailed Nguyen’s brother personally to apologise and offered to compensate him for medical fees if necessary.
-Nguyen did not press Irvins for a compensation.
+Nguyen did not press Irvins for compensation.

 “I want to say sorry to you and your brother for the incident,” wrote Gunawan.
 “I have initiated steps to rectify the production so that this will never happen again and we will get AVA to help us too.
 To the future we will be much more stricter (sic) in our checking and hygiene.”